UBitSandBox/HYBRID-REST-DOC/source/includes/_security_class.md

 ## Security class Object
 Name | Type | Description
 --------- | ----------- | -----------
-ID | integer | Id of the security class
-TITLE | string | German title of the security class TITLE_F | string | French title of the security class TITLE_I | string | Italian title of the security class TITLE_E | string | English title of the security class
+id | integer | Id of the security class title | string | German title of the security class titleF | string | French title of the security class titleI | string | Italian title of the security class titleE | string | English title of the security class

 ## Get all security class
 ```shell